Garden Tools HubGarden math, answered.

 Fresh, moist materials high in nitrogen.
 They provide protein for microbes and speed up decomposition.

-Examples: grass clippings, food scraps, coffee grounds, fresh manure, green leaves
+Grass clippings, food scraps, coffee grounds, fresh manure, green leaves.

 Dry, fibrous materials high in carbon.
 They provide energy for microbes and create air pockets that keep the pile from compacting.